 Risk Factors: This injury is most often diagnosed in athletes under the age of 16.
 Repetitive pitching is associated with an increased risk of injury; thus, youth baseball leagues have adopted pitch count limits and mandated rest days to protect the young players.
 Athletes are also recommended to not play a single sport year-round without a rest or break.

-History and Symptoms: Young athletes typically experience elbow pain and decreased throwing speed and distance.
+History and Symptoms: Young athletes typically experience medial elbow pain and decreased throwing speed and distance.
 Information regarding position played, training schedule, number of teams, estimate of innings/pitches per week, prior injuries, participation in other sports, and pain at night is critical.

-Diagnostic Process: X-rays of the elbow are commonly used, especially to determine the severity of the injury.
-MRI and ultrasound can also be used to provide a more detailed assessment.
+Diagnostic Process: X-rays of the elbow are commonly ordered first to determine the injury.
+Ultrasound and MRI can also be ordered to provide a more detailed assessment.